 Buying a home in all cash means that the buyer will be funding the real estate transaction using only liquid, unencumbered funds.

-You might be thinking, “Don’t all real estate deals close in cash anyways?”
+You might be thinking, “Don’t all real estate deals close in cash anyway?”
 It’s important to understand the difference between “all cash” and other types of funding.

 All cash implies that the buyer will not be obtaining a mortgage from a lender or receiving financing from the seller to purchase the property.